 New rehabilitative treatments are also helping some long-term cancer survivors regain their ability to swallow, so they can take at least some food by mouth (rather than relying exclusively on tube feeding).

 Is there anything new and exciting on the horizon?

 From a prevention standpoint, we’re studying the most effective (and least burdensome) ways that patients can maintain their swallowing muscles during treatment.

 We’re also partnering with surgeons and radiation oncologists to explore better ways of maintaining swallowing function, such as by reducing the amount of radiation delivered to areas without cancer.
 And we’re investigating new surgical techniques to avoid injuring muscles that are critical to swallowing.
 This includes methods using robotic and laser technology.
 The results have been positive so far.
 In some cases, patients have been able to avoid radiation therapy entirely.

 Finally, we’re conducting new swallowing rehabilitation studies to determine the specific types of exercises and frequency needed to make a difference for our patients.

 What’s the one thing I should know about dysphagia?

-Jan Lewin, Ph.D., is a professor in Head and Neck Surgery, Chief of Speech Pathology and Audiology, and Director of the Voice Center at MD Anderson.
+Kate Hutcheson, Ph.D., is an associate professor in Head and Neck Surgery, and Chief of Speech Pathology and Audiology at MD Anderson.